ubccr/ccrdocs/pages/2fa.md

 To enable two factor authentication on your account, follow these easy steps:

-1. Install an authenticator app on your phone.
-Authentication apps like Authy, Google Authenticator, and Duo are supported.
-We recommend Duo as it's also used by UBIT.
+1. Install an authenticator app on your phone or other device.
+See above list for support applications.

 2. Login to CCR IDM portal [here](https://idm.ccr.buffalo.edu/) and click on [OTP Tokens](https://idm.ccr.buffalo.edu/otp) in the side menu.